Celia Cooney: Later life

-Ed Cooney had his fingers smashed in a machine while in prison, and had his arm eventually amputated below the elbow.
+Ed Cooney had his fingers smashed in a machine while in prison and his arm was eventually amputated below the elbow.
 Weakened, he developed tuberculosis and died in 1936.
-Before his death, in 1931, Ed filed a $100,000 case against New York state because of the loss of his arm.
-His lawyers, Samuel S. Leibowitz, and Jacob Shientag won the case, granting a settlement of $12,000 to the family.
+Before his death, Ed filed a $100,000 lawsuit in 1931 against New York state because of the loss of his arm.
+His lawyers, Samuel S. Leibowitz and Jacob Shientag, won the case, granting a settlement of $12,000 to the family.
 The couple were released on October 16, 1931.
-Celia Cooney spent the rest of her life in relative obscurity, working as a typist, and later at Sperry Gyroscope.
-She married Harold La Grange in 1943, and died on July 13, 1992.
+Celia Cooney spent the rest of her life in relative obscurity, working as a typist and later at Sperry Gyroscope.
+She married Harold La Grange in 1943 and died on July 13, 1992.
 Cooney's exploits would soon enter popular culture, with lectures, plays, and songs featuring her story.
 In December 2021, true crime comedy podcast My Favorite Murder released an episode covering Cooney's story.
+In January, 2025, true crime comedy podcast "Morbid" featured an episode covering Cooney's story.
+In October, 2025, Maryka Biaggio released a novel about the Cooneys' robbery spree titled Gun Girl and the Tall Guy.